13kailouis/aivideonaration/README.md

    ```bash
    npm install
    ```
 2. Create a `.env.local` file and set `GEMINI_API_KEY`.
 Optionally add `PEXELS_API_KEY` for higher quality placeholder images.
+Set `PREMIUM_ACCESS=true` to enable premium features like AI imagery and TTS.
 If the landing page should redirect to another domain when starting the app, set `LAUNCH_URL` to that URL.
 3. Start the development server
    ```bash
    npm run dev